Accommodations

 If a student has a documented need for their texts and other classroom materials to be in alternate formats (such as PDF, mp3, Braille, etc.) SAS will help procure those materials in a format that is more accessible to the student.
 The student is still responsible of purchasing/renting their books themselves in whichever format they wish to do so in, but after they do so SAS will help students find their books in a different format.

-SAS works together with Residential Life and Housing (RLH) to give housing accommodations to students with disabilities who qualify.
-When requesting housing accommodations please do so as early as possible as students approved for these accommodations meet with RLH a month or so before the lottery process to pick rooms that meet their needs.
-If you put in a request late, there is no guarantee that RLH will be able to deliver these accommodations.
+SAS works together with Residential Life and Housing (RLH) to approve and implement housing accommodations for students with disabilities who qualify.
+Housing accommodation requests need to be submitted in a timely manner for consideration.
+There is no guarantee that RLH will be able to deliver these accommodations.
 If a student requests an accommodation during the semester they should understand that the process could take some time as occupancy can dictate what options are available.
+Having an approved housing accommodation does not move a student to the top of a wait list.

 For new incoming students, students should self-identify when filling out housing forms with RLH and make the same requests there that they are requesting through SAS.